Wednesday 19th August

 Another rain affected day both braving the elements were Chris, Patrick, Jen, Alison, Jon and first time out this year Francesca Usher.

-Patrick and Alison marked out a new slot on the western side of the collection of stones (F22) in the centre of the circular feature to explore that side.
-At the west end of the slot a dark patch (not burning) appeared.
+Patrick and Alison marked out a new slot on the southwest side of Feature F22 (the strange arrangement of stones at the centre of our stone circle feature) to explore that side (we’ll call it Sondage 1d.S2).
+At the southwest end of the slot a dark patch (not burning) appeared.

 Jen and Francesca continued to work on the new slot along the NW edge of the extended Trench 1b.
 They were trying to find out if the red/black line that we find all over the centre of the site ran above, or below the layers of stone they had exposed (as had been detected in Trench 1c when it was first exposed in 2023 – Day41).
 It seems to run above the stones, but more work is required to check this.